blaidddwr/socref/README.md

 # Socrates Reference

-This python GUI application provides a description reference to source code of a programming project.
-It provides the ability to parse the source code and add all descriptions it contains as comments in the code itself while preserving any code actually written.
-Any source code files that should exist but do not are automatically created.

-By providing these set of tools it allows programmers to easily document their code with descriptive comments.
-The descriptions held in this application are spell checked and all formatting is done automatically when source code is parsed.
-This allows keeping all code fully commented very easy and encourages descriptive robustness of a project's comments.

-References are maintained in this application based off objects associated with the programming language.
-For example in C++ there are objects for classes, functions, and variables.
-These objects are arranged within a tree like list within a project, usually following how the scoping of the language it is referencing works.
-For example in C++ objects are nested by namespaces and classes.
+This is a python GUI application that provides tools for designing programming architecture in a project document and generating source code for its design architecture documents.
+It places emphasis on documentation of all design components of a programming project, outputting that documentation as neatly organized comments in the generated code.
+This application also parses any existing code, saving any implementation lines of code and adding them back into the code generated from its design reference document.

+This application structures its design documents using objects that can have any number of children, creating a tree like structure.
+Each project document must begin with a root object.
+Objects represent specific objects of a programming language, such as functions or variables.
+Because all programming languages follow a hierarchal structure all objects can be structured in a tree like structure.
+The root object’s representation of a project document greatly depends on the specific language.
+For example in C++ it would represent the global name space.

+Almost all design objects of a programming project’s architecture in this application provide descriptions.
+There are very few exemptions where an object in a design document would not provide any description.
+This, combined with the graphical design of objects themselves, provides the ability to easily understand a program’s code and its architecture.

+This application’s generated code only provides the overall structure of a programming project and not the actual code to implement its algorithms and functions.
+Because of this it parses any code present in a program’s source code, saving it and outputting it in its generated code that overwrites the original.
+In this fashion this application can easily generate code to existing projects without losing any implementation code actually written.
+The specific lines that are parsed are highly dependent on the language of the program’s code.
+For example in C++ the majority of code is parsed from within functions.

 ## Supported Languages